 Support for Link Match is supplemented through grant provided by LINK Up Illinois, a program of Experimental Station that provides grants to Illinois farmers markets to support access for Supplemental Nutrition Assistance Program (SNAP) participants to healthy foods.
 They achieve this through their SNAP support and Link Match.
 For more information about LINK Up Illinois and Experimental Station, visit their website.

 Please note the Loyola Plaza is private property and may not be used for political campaigns or other activities that have not been approved by Loyola’s Community Relations department.
 Click here for details on the Loyola Plaza Usage Policy.

 The Loyola Farmers Market is supported by Loyola’s Institute of Environmental Sustainability, Community Relations, Facilities Management, Campus Safety, Finance, Lakeside Management, and the Experimental Station.

 Sign up for our e-Newsletter to get updates from the market!

-The Market is a direct result of a student project in Loyola’s Solutions to Environmental Problems (STEP) Food Systems course.
-Back in 2009, the market was conceptualized and planned by students.
+The Loyola Farmers Market is a direct result of a student project in Loyola’s Solutions to Environmental Problems (STEP) Food Systems course in 2009.

 Officially launched in 2011, the goals of the market are to: